 The Washington Post had a quick sit-down with actor Wood Harrelson on the eve of his latest film, The Grand.
 While sipping some herbal tea, Woody talks about poker, movies, legalization of marijuana, and the organic beauty of his home.
 Here are some highlights:

 On whether or not marijuana should be legalized:

 “Yes, both should be legal.
-It seems logical that in a free country you should be able to do whatever you want to do as long as it’s not hurting anyone else.
+It seems logical that in a free country you should be able to do whatever you want to do as long as it’s not hurting anyone else so shopping on places like I Love Growing Marijuana should be something that everyone can do.
+Marijuana has some fantastic benefits, after all.
+There are so many people that love purple lotus that are marginalized within society, even though more dangerous substances such as tobacco and alcohol are still fully legal.
 It’s unfortunate that when I started talking about all this — and partly through my own fault — the focus became totally about marijuana, and hemp got marginalized.
 My whole focus was on a sustainable economy, which we still don’t have.
+You just need to look over the border at Canada to see how different things are, they’ve got a whole online dispensary canada for marijuana over there and it’s not hurting anyone.
 But at least we’re talking more about the melting ice-caps and greenhouse gases.
 The problem is, nothing’s really changed yet and we live in a society where the economy is based on all these giant industries that are raping Mother Earth.”

 On where he currently lives and what he loves about it: